xmready/system-setup/README.md

-# personal-scripts
+# System Setup
-Repository containing my personal setup and command scripts.
+Automated setup of a new debian based operating system, tuned to my personal liking.